HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 ### **<br/>Beta testing**
 Beta Testing is a type of external user acceptance testing where a nearly complete version of the software is released to a selected group of real users outside the development team, known as beta testers.
 The purpose of beta testing is to evaluate the software’s performance, usability, and functionality in real-world conditions before the final release.

+### **<br/>Smoke testing**
+Smoke Testing is a type of preliminary software testing used to verify that the critical functionalities of an application are working correctly after a new build or version is created.
+Its ability to quickly detect major issues, save time and resources, and support agile/CI processes makes it an essential tool in the software testing lifecycle.

 ### **<br/>Write the software testing principles.**
   - All tests should be traceable to customer requirements.
   - Tests should be planned long before testing begins.